Employment and employee benefits in Hong Kong: overview

 Restrictions on working time

-There are generally no restrictions on working hours, except for employees who are between 15 and 18 years old and work in an industrial environment.
-In this case, the maximum working period is usually eight hours per day, 48 hours per week and six working days per week.
+There are generally no restrictions on working hours, except in relation to young persons (that is, those below 18 years old).
+For those employees, the maximum working period is usually eight hours per day or 48 hours per week.

 Employees continuously employed for at least 18 hours in each of four consecutive weeks are entitled to at least one rest day per week.
 This is in addition to annual leave and statutory holidays (see Question 11).

-There are no special restrictions applicable to the working hours or rest breaks for shift workers.
+There are currently no special restrictions applicable to the working hours or rest breaks for shift workers.

-In addition to rest days, statutory holidays, sick leave and maternity leave, employees who have been employed under a continuous contract for one year have a right to paid annual leave.
-The amount of leave depends on the length of service, from seven days after one year's employment up to a maximum of 14 days for nine years' service.
+In addition to rest days, statutory holidays, sick leave and other statutory leave entitlements, employees who have been employed under a continuous contract for one year are entitled to paid annual leave.
+The amount of leave depends on the length of service, starting at seven days after one year of employment up to a maximum of 14 days after nine years of service.

-The EO specifies 12 statutory holidays that must be granted to all employees who have been employed continuously for three months and who work at least 18 hours a week.
-These include Christmas, Easter, Lunar New Year and HKSAR Day (when Hong Kong celebrates the handover to Chinese sovereignty).
+The EO specifies 12 statutory holidays that must be granted to all employees.
+If the employee has been employed continuously for three months and works for at least 18 hours a week, he/she will be entitled to paid leave on a statutory holiday.
+The statutory holidays include Christmas, Easter, Lunar New Year and HKSAR Day (when Hong Kong celebrates the handover to Chinese sovereignty).
 There are five additional general holidays specified in the General Holidays Ordinance, which are only guaranteed to certain employees (such as civil servants).
-However, many employers treat these as paid holidays.
+However, many employers also treat these as paid holidays.